Doing Disability Differently

 Ultimately, this book suggests that re-addressing architecture and disability involves nothing less than re-thinking how to design for the everyday occupation of space more generally.

-Download the introductory chapter to ‘Doing Disability Differently’ for free here
+Download the introductory chapter for free here

 Purchase ‘Doing Disability Differently’ from the publishers website here